SignalBuilders/walkforwardTrader/READMETREE.txt

 Saves and backfills aggregate model predictions

+	-> fastAutomaticPortfolioDataCache.py

-	-> cacheValidModels...saves a lot of database calls
+	saves a lot of database calls and stores in one file to download at start of portfolio search

-	-> automaticPortfolioGeneratorTree.py
+	-> fastAutomaticPortfolioTrader.py

-	Automatically creates random portfolios of algorithms
+	Automatically creates random portfolios of algorithms and stores in a database for review

 -> [Once Required] TODO Upgrade Portfolio to Trading Portfolios Tree.ipynb